koenraadhaedens/AZD-WIN11-DEV-PC-DOCKER/README.md

 ```

 ### Conclusion
-Once the above steps are completed, your developer PC will be equipped with all the necessary tools to start your development projects.
+Once the above steps are completed (+/- 15 minutes), your developer PC will be equipped with all the necessary tools to start your development projects.
 Happy coding!
 ```